 These species vary in habitats and sizes, but some also have distinct names reflecting their characteristics or local cultural influences.
 The "mugger" crocodile, native to India, Iran, Nepal, and Pakistan, derives its name from the Hindi word "magar," meaning "water monster."

 In Australia, the freshwater crocodile has earned the endearing nickname "freshie."
 Found exclusively in the Land Down Under, this smaller species thrives in freshwater rivers, billabongs, and wetlands.
+Along similar lines, the estuarine crocodiles are often called "salties."
+The estuarine crocodile is known for its adaptability to freshwater and saltwater environments.

 Known as "salties," these reptiles can reach 23 feet long and weigh more than 2,000 pounds.
 They are strong enough to hunt buffalo, deer, and even sharks.
 Furthermore, saltwater crocodiles have the strongest bite in the animal kingdom.